Visa and Mastercard both offer convenient worldwide access, card security and other perks. But which should you pick?

 Other details of Visa and Mastercard

-While it's definitely more important to compare individual credit card features when looking for a new card, if you're still interested in the whole Visa vs Mastercard debate, here are some other company details to consider.
+While it's definitely more important to compare individual credit card features when looking for a new card, if you're still interested in the Visa vs Mastercard debate, here are some other company details to consider.

 The history of Mastercard